 Who is involved in the RFP process?

-- Consultant – The consultant is responsible for understanding the needs of their client and properly explaining those needs within the RFP.
+Consultant – The RFP consultant is responsible for understanding the needs of their client and properly explaining those needs within the RFP.
 They are also responsible for finding vendors to submit proposals and helping assess their qualifications.

-When to use an RFP
+When do you use an RFP?

 Use an RFP when:

-- You’re certain you want to make a purchase.
+You’re certain you want to make a purchase

-- You have specific questions you want to address.
+You have specific questions you want to address

-- You have a good idea what you want, but you need more details.
+You have a good idea what you want, but you need more details

+Tip: Remember, issuing an RFP is a formal process and it requires a great deal of effort for vendors to create their proposals in response.
 You should know what you’re trying to solve and be close to making a purchase but still open to suggestions from potential vendors.

 Use an RFI when:

-- You’re seeking general information.
+You’re seeking general information

-- You only have broad questions.
+You only have broad questions

-- You’re not sure what you’re look for.
+You’re not sure what you’re look for

-If you have a challenge you want to overcome or a goal you want to achieve, but you’re not 100% sure you’re going to make a purchase, this is a much better option.
+Tip: The RFI process is much less formal than issuing an RFP.
+If you have a challenge you want to overcome or a goal you want to achieve, but you’re not 100 percent sure you’re going to make a purchase, this is a much better option.
 It helps you quickly get the information you’re looking for without asking for a major commitment from potential vendors.

 Use an RFQ when:

-- You know exactly what you want.
+You know exactly what you want

-- All available solutions are extremely similar.
+All available solutions are extremely similar

-- You only want to compare vendors based on price.
+You only want to compare vendors based on price

+Tip: Because RFQs focus solely on pricing and payment terms, you only want to use this option when you don’t need additional information.
 If you’re open to suggestions on how to achieve your goals or overcome your challenges, you’re better off issuing an RFI or RFP.

-Unfortunately, many organizations turn to manual tools like Excel, Outlook, and Word to manage their RFPs — which can be risky.
+The RFP process involves a lot of moving parts and can easily become very cumbersome and time-consuming.
+That’s why organizations often use procurement technology to streamline the process.
+Unfortunately, many organizations turn to manual tools like Excel, Outlook and Word to manage their RFPs — which can be risky.

 “There’s a lot of workarounds for not having RFP management software, but they’re just not the right tool for the job,” explained Brandon Fyffe, business development associate at CareHere.

-This helps organizations like Lockton — which issues RFPs on behalf of its clients to help them identify property and casualty, employee benefits, and retirement solutions providers — deliver an improved procurement experience for everyone involved.
+This helps organizations like Lockton — which issues RFPs on behalf of its clients to help them identify property and casualty, employee benefits and retirement solutions providers — deliver an improved procurement experience for everyone involved.